xar-network/xar-network/docs/join-testnet.md

 ## Starting a New Node

-> NOTE: If you ran a full node on a previous testnet, please skip to [Upgrading From Previous Testnet](#upgrading-from-previous-testnet).

 To start a new node, the mainnet instructions apply:

 - [Join the mainnet](./join-mainnet.md)
 - [Deploy a validator](./validators/validator-setup.md)

 The only difference is the SDK version and genesis file.
-See the [testnet repo](https://github.com/cosmos/testnets) for information on testnets, including the correct version of the Cosmos-SDK to use and details about the genesis file.
+See the [testnet repo](https://github.com/xar-network/testnets) for information on testnets, including the correct version of the Xar-SDK to use and details about the genesis file.

 ## Upgrading Your Node